figure-io/matrix-diagram-spec/README.md

 #### spec.meta

 The `meta` field includes any information associated with a matrix diagram that is not essential for understanding the diagram itself.
-A diagram `title` and `description`, while possibly useful in placing the diagram in context, are not essential for reading and understanding the diagram.
+For example, a diagram `title` and `description`, while possibly useful in placing the diagram in context, are not essential for reading and understanding the diagram.

 #### spec.meta.title

-[optional] The matrix diagram `title`.
+[__optional__] The matrix diagram `title`.
 The value should be a `string`.

 ``` javascript
 spec.meta.title = 'My Matrix Diagram';